We are committed to protecting your privacy and being transparent about how we operate.

 Anti-trust Policy & Rules

-The Council takes all of its legal obligations, including those imposed by competition law, extremely seriously.
-The Council has adopted an Anti-trust Policy and Rules which seek to ensure that the Council and its Members are aware of their competition law obligations and at all times act in accordance with all applicable competition rules.
+The RJC takes all of its legal obligations, including those imposed by competition law, extremely seriously.
+The RJC has adopted an Anti-trust Policy and Rules which seek to ensure that the Council and its Members are aware of their competition law obligations and at all times act in accordance with all applicable competition rules.
 Council Members are required to abide by the Anti-trust Compliance Rules as a condition of Membership.

 We take non-conformance seriously.
 If you feel an RJC Certified Member is not complying with the Code of Practices, you have the right to complain.
 We treat all valid complaints fairly and as quickly as possible.
 To help us do this, we ask that you use our official Complaints Mechanism.